 These kits can be modified with different parts such as larger or smaller batteries, different throttle, etc. upon request.

-If you want to have a freewheel then I have found a solution for that.
+If you want to have a freewheel then there is a solution for that which some of our customers have used.
 The wheel bearing in your photo looks to be around 1-3/8" OD, and our freewheel mechanisms have a 1.375" ID, so there is no way I can see to weld a freewheel adapter onto that rim.
 The largest ID bore of our freewheel adapters is 1" because there needs to be a little material left on the adapter between its inside diameter bore and outside diameter threads.
 To install a freewheel adapter onto that wheel would require a flange to be fabricated with a 1" ID bore and 3-1/2" or larger OD that would bolt onto the wheel and the freewheel adapter would be welded onto.
 A metal fabrication shop could make this flange and weld the freewheel adapter onto it.
 This flange would basically be a huge 1" ID x 3.5" OD flat steel washer with four holes in it to mount to the wheel.
 It looks like it might need to be spaced away from the rim a little with washers to clear the end of the bearing.
 Here is a drawing of this idea.

 Here is a photo of the freewheel adapter with 1" ID.